Kayli/logspub/psychology/psychology.md

   - disadvantages
     - descrease transparency of communicated information
     - at high risk of getting stuck in false dichotomies
+    - not an evidence-based: (not based on pca or clustering)

 - attachment styles: anxious, avoidant, disorganized, secure

+## race

+- face recognition [23]
+  - people are good at recognizing faces from their racial group
+  - minority group members are still good at majority group faces
+  - majority group members are not good at minority group faces

 ## interesting facts